 The intermediate phase includes further training in trauma and the introduction of specialty modules for example ankle and foot, hand, shoulder and elbow, hip, knee, spine and children's surgery.
 The precise shaping of the modules will differ in different training programmes.
-Most training posts will be attachments to one or at most two trainers.
+MOST training posts provide attachments to MORE THAN ONE clinical supervisor.
 Trainees should not have to "compete" with others seeking training, such as fellows, when attached to a particular trainer.
 Training posts should have a job plan that maximises contact between the trainer and trainee, has combination of trauma and elective orthopaedics and must include time for personal study, attendance at regional training programme teaching and time for audit and research.